VarunGaneshan/VSD_SOC_DesignAndPlanning/README.md

 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/81895ec9-15da-43d3-a9e5-3e87d33434e8)

 - Logical Equivalence Checking : LEC is a formal verification technique used to compare two designs or design representations to ensure that they are functionally equivalent.
 It checks whether the behavior specified in the RTL description matches that of the gate-level netlist after synthesis

-- TritonRoute : TritonRoute is a detailed router included in OpenLANE for performing global and detailed routing.
-It optimizes the routing paths while adhering to design rules and constraints, ensuring signal integrity and manufacturability.

 **Physical Verification DRC&LVS :**